zJaaal/react-scroll-utilities/README.md

 ## useScrollWatcher Hook

-This hooks creates an scroll context from a ref to a element that has overflow therefore can have an scroll behavior, that way yo can pass that context to other hooks or components and use it as reference.
+This hooks creates an scroll context from a ref to a element that has overflow therefore can have an scroll behavior, that way you can pass that context to other hooks or components and use it as reference.
+This returns an object with the "position" of the scroll and the "element" we are using.

 ### Example